Motherhood has been a very gentle and embracing experience for me. It connected and inspired me in many ways.

 My pen journey so far had been a hurdle race too.
 With curiosity, gratitude, zest, optimism, somewhat self-control, some social intelligence and patience as my hurdles.

-I believe in myself, my abilities and my caring attitude.
-I wish the same peace, joy and happiness for you.
+With strong belief in your abilities, I wish peace, joy and happiness for you.

 A prayer of blessing your way …